lcremer/Unity_AI/README.md

 #AI Behavior Tree Framework

+NOTE: this is still very much a Prototype|Proof of Concept

-Create Behavior Trees in C#, No GUI.
+Create Behavior Trees in C#, without having to work with an editor.
 Preview behavior tree in realtime.
 I wanted something that would let me quickly define and create behavior tree nodes how I wanted, something fairly lightweight.
 This framework was an attempt to tackle that.